gerardroche/gerardroche.github.io/src/2024/06/30/on-which-type-and-readlink-commands/index.md

 sidebar: false
 aside: false
 tags: ubuntu sh
-title: The which, type, and readlink linux commands
+title: The which, type, and readlink Linux commands
 description: "The which command identifies the location of commands.
 It searches the system PATH for executables.
 The -a option prints all matching locations.
 To inspect the PATH, use tr to split it into separate lines for improved readability."
 lastUpdated: false
 ---

-# The which, type, and readlink linux commands
+# The `which`, `type`, and `readlink` Linux commands

-The `which` command identifies the locations of commands.
-It searches the system `PATH` for executables.
+The `which` command locates executable files by searching the system `PATH`.

 ```sh
 $ which ls
 /usr/bin/ls
 ```

-The `-a` option prints all matching locations.
+Use the `-a` option to display all matching locations.

 ```sh
 $ which -a ls